0x192/Bash-Android-Debloater/README.md

 - Install [WSL2 (Windows Subsystem for Linux)](https://itsfoss.com/install-bash-on-windows/) in order to be able to run bash scripts.
 - Install *Android plateform tools* and *qpdf* from the Debian/Ubuntu shell
-- Download the last version of the script
 ```bash
 $ sudo apt update && sudo apt upgrade
 $ sudo apt install android-sdk-platform-tools qpdf
 $ wget
 ```
-- Check the version of ADB on linux & windows
+- Check the version of ADB on Linux & Windows
 ```bash
 adb version
 ```